 Factoring is when you sell your invoice to a third-party factor with the intent of having the factor pay you quickly for the invoice (minus the agreed-upon fees).
 Your invoice is then paid out by your client to the factoring company at a later date.
 But what happens if your customer defaults or pays in 60 days on the invoice?
 Who is responsible for the payment?
-From here the industry is broken down into two categories: recourse and non- recourse factoring.
+As discussed in your guide to freight factoring, from here the industry is broken down into two categories: recourse and non- recourse factoring.
 But what is the difference between the two, and does “non-recourse” even really exist?
 Choosing the wrong one can be a costly decision for your company.
 Let’s examine:

 The more straightforward of the two options is recourse.
 Recourse factoring is when a factoring company collects from you on an invoice your customer defaulted on.
 This might sound risky but it is not as perilous as it appears.
 Good recourse factors usually have several safety nets in place to help ensure your business does not suffer because of a bad customer.
 TAFS uses the recourse method because being transparent with the client is important.
 You should be very cautious if a factoring company claims to be a true or full non-recourse, and read the contract or agreement carefully.
 You always want to know how many days until the factoring company will start to recourse advances, so you can stay on top of your aging.